abrar-alshaer/RNA-Seq/README.md

 # RNA-Seq_Smith_Lab
-This repository contains all the code used for the research paper titled: Exon Level Machine Learning Analyses Elucidate Novel miRNA Targets in an Avian FASD Model
+This repository contains all the code used for the research paper titled: Exon Level Machine Learning Analyses Elucidate Novel Candidate miRNA Targets in an Avian Model of Fetal Alcohol Spectrum Disorder